DerekSelander/dsdump/docs/index.md

 <a name="load_commands"></a>
 ### Load Commands

-It's these load commands (given by the `ncmds` from the `mach_header_64`) that can be interesting when exploring a compiled executable.
+It's these load commands (whose count is given by the `ncmds` from the `mach_header_64`) that can be interesting when exploring a compiled executable.

 Each load command begins with a **`LC_`** and whose description/usage is given in `<mach-o/loader.h>`